 Located on the slopes of the Volcán Pucón, the Ski Pucon resort offers one of the most adventurous skiing opportunities ever.
 The place is naturally blessed with gullies and pipes that become a snowboarder’s dream once the snow blankets them.
 Skiing opportunities are also available abundantly because of the terrain.

-The resort is also favored since one can easily avail plenty of promotions, discounts, packages and deals on the accommodations and skiing passes here.
+The resort offers plenty of promotions, discounts, packages and deals on the accommodation and skiing passes.
 With a mini-club, cafes, bars, restaurants and more, Ski Pucon also offers an active nightlife after one has spent a day exploring the slopes and runs here.

-Another resort which is situated near a volcano, Antillanca is located on the slopes of Casablanca.
-Treasured by ski lovers everywhere, the name Antillanca lends credence to its status as it means ‘the Jewel of the Sun.’
 With steep slopes as well as runs that spread across Mirador and Mount.
-Haique, Antillanca is a favorite among skiers and snowboarders for its adventurous terrain.
+Haique, Antillanca is a favourite among skiers and snowboarders for its adventurous terrain.

 With a ski school, families and beginners can easily sign up for ski classes.
-Accommodations here are easily available and aiming to provide visitors with an exhilarating experience, you can also find facilities such as a heated pool, sauna, cinema and even a disco here.
+Accommodations here are easily available.
+The resort also offers facilities such as a heated pool, sauna, cinema and even a disco.